 The majority of applicants declared as single (45.40%).
 This percentage is an increase on previous years as is the non-disclosure rate.

-65.57% of applications from females
+65.57% of applications from females applicants declared that they have a disability

 3.01% applicants of BAME ethnicity